-No persons, firm, corporation or partnership shall stage, promote or conduct any musical or entertainment festival or event or operate a temporary short-term outdoor lodging area in the unincorporated areas of Page County unless there shall have been first obtained from the Board a special entertainment permit for said festival.
+No persons, firm, corporation or partnership shall stage, promote or conduct any musical or entertainment festival or event or operate a temporary short-term outdoor lodging area in the unincorporated areas of Page County unless there shall have been first obtained from the Board a special entertainment permit for said festival or event.

-Application for such special entertainment permits shall be in writing on forms provided for the purpose and filed with the Clerk of the Board or designee together with all applicable fees at least 45 days before the date of such festival.
+Application for such special entertainment permit shall be in writing on forms provided for the purpose and filed with the Clerk of the Board or designee together with all applicable fees at least 45 days before the date of such festival.
 Such applications shall have attached thereto and made a part thereof the plans, statements, approvals and other documents required by this chapter.
 If the event sponsor requires multiple open space locations and/or those locations will include land used for temporary short-term outdoor lodging, a special entertainment permit application is required for each location.
 All permit applications can be executed by the event sponsor but shall require signature of the land owner.

 Such permit shall not be issued unless the following conditions are met, and the following plans, statements and approvals submitted to the Board with the application:

 A copy of the ticket or badge of admission to said festival, containing the date or dates and time or times of said festival, together with a statement by the applicant of the total number of tickets to be offered for sale and the best reasonable estimate by the applicant of the number of persons expected to be in attendance.

 A statement of the name and address of the promoters of the festival and the names of all persons or groups who will perform at said festival.